Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 At the time of writing, all states and territories only offer the grant to first home buyers purchasing new homes, substantially renovated homes, or vacant land on which they are building upon.

-However, those buying established homes might be able to have their stamp duty discounted or waived.
+However, those buying established homes might be able to have their stamp duty discounted or waived depending on the state or territory they're buying in.

 Image by Clément Falize via Unsplash